17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 The Aspen Art Museum is the place to go to add a little culture to your visit in the form of contemporary art.
 Works on display range from paintings to sculptures, all free to visit.
 View one of the international traveling exhibitions in town or the twice-a-year shows dedicated to local artists from the surrounding area.

-For a little boost after an afternoon of art, recharge at the Aspen Art Museum’s rooftop café.
+For a little boost after an afternoon of art, we suggest recharging at the rooftop café at the Aspen Art Museum.
 Grab a coffee and croissant and catch up on the finer points of each masterpiece.
-Then check out some more in the rooftop sculpture garden.
+Then check out some more art in the rooftop sculpture garden.

 Interested in learning more about the art museum’s unique collection?
 Attend one of the chats in their lecture series for the lowdown from experts and artists alike.